Half your Plano operation runs on Airtable and one analyst's Retool app nobody else can edit

 Exactly what you get

 The two or three workflows that have quietly become critical, rebuilt on a real backend with field-level permissions, full audit logging, and clean integrations to your CRM, billing, and ERP.
 The fragile Retool app one person guards becomes a documented, maintainable tool any developer can extend.
 Overlapping Airtable bases collapse into one relational source of truth, and the spreadsheets feeding your reporting get replaced by stable data flows.
 Lightweight stuff stays in Airtable on purpose.
-This work usually accompanies custom CRM development, business intelligence dashboards, and HR software when those processes outgrow low-code too.
+This work usually accompanies custom CRM development, business intelligence (BI) dashboards, and HR (Human Resources) software when those processes outgrow low-code too.

 How to choose a developer in Plano